armedturret/BLURF-Z-for-Zachariah/README.txt

-Surprise.txt: Don't open this file as its something the engine needs to run and is general nonsense to the human eye.
+Deps.eng: Don't open this file as its something the engine needs to run and is general nonsense to the human eye.

+Credits.txt: The credits for the project.

 Tips:
 Don't make ambiguous actions i.e. say "jump over bar" rather than "jump over"